gaehlerm/SoftwareEngineering/README.md

         # ask the user for the credit card number
 ```

 ## Interface Segregation Principle

 "Clients should not be forced to depend upon interfaces that they do not use." — Robert C. Martin

-The Interface Segregation Principle (ISP) is like the SRP for interfaces.
+The Interface Segregation Principle (ISP) is similar to the SRP for interfaces.
 Interfaces should be split up into many small parts.
-This is important in order to keep the coupling low.
-You don't want to import and compile a huge library only because you need one small feature of it.
-If there are some logical blocks within a library that are separate, make sure that they are made available separately.
+This is important in order to maintain low coupling.
+You don't want to import and compile a huge library solely for one small feature.
+If there are separate logical blocks within a library, ensure that they are also made available separately.

-Here the file A does not follow the ISP.
-It does 2 independent things.
-Most other code needs only one of these functions.
+Here, file A does not comply with the ISP.
+It does two independent things.
+Most other code only needs one of these functions.
 They are independent.
 Thus, they should be in different files.

-Now in Python this is not such a big deal as you can import each function individually and even if you import the whole file A it's not a big deal.
-It's not becomming slow.
-In C++ on the other hand, adding unrelated functions into the same file is really a no no. In C++ you always include a whole header file at once and you'll have to compile everything that comes with it.
-There might be a hefty price to pay if the file A would be too big.
+Now in Python, this is not such a big deal because you can import each function individually.
+Even if you import the whole file A, it's not a big deal.
+It's not becoming slow.
+In C++, on the other hand, adding unrelated functions in the same file is really a no-no. In C++, you always include an entire header file at once, and you will have to compile everything that is included with it.
+There might be a hefty price to pay if file A is too large.

 ```C++
 // C++